 It is recommended that a twofold safety margin is applied to maximum dust concentrations.
-Spray booths and associated equipment such as dust collectors, should, therefore, be designed and constructed to ensure that dust concentrations never exceed 50% of the lowest LEL likely to be used (usually 10 g.m-3).
-Dust concentrations should be reduced as far below this value as is reasonably practicable.
+Spray booths and associated equipment such as dust collectors, should, therefore, be designed and constructed to ensure that dust concentrations never exceed 50% of the lowest LEL likely to be used.
+If there is no reliable value for the lower explosion limit, the mean concentration shall not exceed 10 g/m.